-As discussed in Note 1, the financial statements present only the Princeton Municipal Light Department and do not purport to, and do not present fairly the financial position of the Town of Princeton, Massachusetts, as of December 31, 2021 and 2020, the changes in financial position, or its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Princeton Municipal Light Department and do not purport to, and do not present fairly the financial position of the Town of Princeton, Massachusetts, as of December 31, 2022 and 2021, the changes in financial position, or, where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.